 From these 668 papers, we examined each title and abstract to determine whether papers met the following criteria for inclusion in the meta-analysis: (i) reported quantifiable effects, (ii) provided the extent of wetland area change, (iii) listed a study location, and (iv) referred to wetlands in an agricultural context.
 This screening process identified 192 papers, which were reviewed in full to determine whether they contained relevant and usable data on agricultural freshwater wetlands.
 Papers were excluded if they measured coastal wetlands, peatlands or constructed artificial wetlands for waste management systems.
 From this subset, papers were excluded that did not provide (i) sufficient detail about wetland values or (ii) area of wetlands or information that enabled wetland area estimation.

 The final database consisted of 45 papers, of which 52% were from peer reviewed publications.
 The non-peer reviewed publications were reports (e.g., Leschine et al. 1997; Schuijt 2002), a working paper (Meyerhoff and Dehnhardt 2004) and a technical report (Emerton 2005).
 Five papers were split into multiple entries since they reported multiple study locations across 10 countries.
-Based on this set of 45 papers, we recorded geographic locations, study coordinates (if not reported, Google Earth was used to identify the coordinates), study year(s) (if study year was not reported the publication year was used), wetland area, the method used to value ecosystem services, the ecosystem services measured, and quantifiable effects of wetlands and their economic value when provided.
+Based on this set of 45 studies, we recorded geographic locations, study coordinates (if not reported, Google Earth was used to identify the coordinates), study year(s) (if study year was not reported the publication year was used), wetland area, the method used to value ecosystem services, the ecosystem services measured, and quantifiable effects of wetlands and their economic value when provided.
 We focused on regulating and provisioning ecosystem services and converted all wetland values to US dollars using the respective country’s exchange rate to the US$ at the time the study was conducted.
 Then, we multiplied the wetland values by the ratio of the 2018 consumer price index to the consumer price index of the year the study was conducted to convert all values to US$2018/ha/year.

 Carbon sequestration was estimated in tonnes CO2/ha, and sequestration potential was then compared to values as determined by Canu et al. (2015).
 Local economic values (or geographically and economically similar ones) were used to determine the local monetary value of carbon sequestration.
 Since we measured possible benefits from carbon sequestration, we acknowledge that these are upper bound values and would need to be offset by variable production of greenhouse gases.
 For instance, converting wetlands to cropland may produce even more greenhouse gases (depending on the production system).
-We also did not include peatlands in the study as we were focused on agricultural lands.
+We also did not include peatlands in the study as we focused on agricultural lands.
 We did not report emissions in each study location as we used sequestration data calculated by the original study.

 Wetland water storage was estimated by the storage capacity (m3) of water/ha.
 In some studies, the total surface area was provided, and the volume was calculated from the area and average depth if reported in the paper.
 If a monetary value for water storage was not provided, then global averages reported in De Groot et al. (2012) were used.